virgileNeu/SMM/README.md

 ###Visualization
 We first wrote a app using matplotlib, it was ugly and a lot of code but worked (see `testVisualisation.py` in `Scrapping/events.ch/.old_visualisation/testVisualisation.py`).
 We also tried to draw the music map in Folium, and display it in a Web Browser, but it wasn't "smooth" enough, and kind of slow.
 Then we heard about the Tableau software for data visualiztion.
 We tested and adopted it because it was much faster, cleaner and easier to adapt than the matplotlib + basemap script we wrote before.

-The Tableau projet files are in Visualization.
+The Tableau projet files are in the `Visualization` folder.

 <img src="./Visualization/Screenshots/1.png" width="400">

 ___
-Below is the description/README we made before starting the project : <br>
+Below is the old description/README we made before starting the project : <br>
 (to see what were our expectations)
 ___